-SANDESTIN, Fla. - The 2016 Southeastern Conference Spring Meetings concluded Friday at the Hilton SanDestin Beach Resort.
-The annual event included meetings of the SEC's Presidents and Chancellors, Athletics Directors, Senior Woman Administrators, Faculty Athletics Representatives, Head Football Coaches and Head Men's and Women's Basketball Coaches.
+SANDESTIN, Fla. ----- The 2019 Southeastern Conference Spring Meetings concluded Friday at the Hilton SanDestin Beach Resort.
+The annual gathering included meetings of the SEC's Presidents and Chancellors, Athletics Directors, Senior Woman Administrators, Faculty Athletics Representatives, Head Football Coaches and Head Men's and Women's Basketball Coaches.